Where to find Perth’s best souvlaki and gyros

 Recently-opened Jetty has become a fast favourite (we’re still thinking about those fried school prawns, to be honest), and while a drink on the harbour is always an enticing prospect, the giros certainly don’t hurt, either.
 A fusion of Greek and Turkish elements, they feature orange and paprika chicken, paired with salad, kalamata olives, and a combo of both spicy sauce and cacik – a Turkish yoghurt sauce that’s a close sibling to tzatziki.

-Perth's Best Souvlaki, Jetty, Fremantle
+Perth's best gyros and souvlaki, Jetty, Fremantle

 126 Beach Street, Fremantle